 AN UPSCALE CATERING SERVICE

-After over a decade working in restaurants, Frédéric joined ATFOR as an instructor, in part, because it allows him better flexibility in balancing his work and family life.
-He brings his years of experience working in the world of gastronomy to the catering program, which is reflected in the colorful and elegant dishes prepared in this classroom kitchen.
+After over a decade working in restaurants, Frédéric joined ATFOR as an instructor.
+In part, because it allows him better flexibility in balancing his work and family life.
+He brings his years of experience working in the world of gastronomy to the catering program.
+It’s reflected in the colorful and elegant dishes prepared in this classroom kitchen.

-Here is a more detailed menu for a 4-course meal made by participants of the ATFOR program:
+An example of a four-course meal made by participants of the ATFOR program:

 - Crème prise de panais à l’avruga, shot de patate douce